ekote/Build-Your-First-End-to-End-Lakehouse-Solution/exercise-4/exercise-4.md

 # Task 4.1 Predict Trip Duration Using Data Science in Fabric Lakehouse

 In this exercise, you will take on the role of a data scientist tasked with exploring, cleaning, and transforming a dataset containing taxi trip data.
-You will build a machine learning model to predict the duration of taxi trips using the New York taxi greencab dataset from 2009 to 2018, which includes information like pickup and drop-off times, locations, fares, and passenger counts.
+You will build a machine learning model to predict the duration of taxi trips using the New York taxi greencab dataset containing data from 2015, which includes information like pickup and drop-off times, locations, fares, and passenger counts.
+You will then apply the machine learning model to generate predictions on greencab from the year 2023 asnd save them to lakehouse.

 1. **Download the Exercise Notebook**:
    - Download the provided Jupyter notebook, [Exercise 4 - Consume Data using Data Science](Exercise%204%20-%20Consume%20Data%20using%20Data%20Science.ipynb), to your local computer.
 This notebook contains the steps you will follow to complete the task.